Nikon F

 Nikon F Photomic

-The Nikon F was different.
-It was arguably the first major Japanese industrial product to be universally recognized as the global best in class.
-It made Nikon a premium brand all over the world, at a time when Toyota was barely known outside its home market.
+It was arguably the first high-profile product of Japan’s industrial base to achieve universal recognition as the global best in class.
+It made Nikon a premium brand all over the world, at a time when Toyota and Honda were nearly unknown outside their home market.

 Occasionally George at the Pinch (Washington, D.C.)
 Nikon F, 50mm f/1.4 Nikkor-S.C, Delta 400, 2017.